crowdfavorite-mirrors/wp-wp-email/readme.txt

 If you add a custom field with the key "wp-email-remark" it will be placed in the remarks field in the E-Mail form.

 == Changelog ==
+= 2.65 =
+* FIXED: Integration with WP-Stats
+* FIXED: Added in wp_nonce_field to email-options page

+= 2.64 =
+* NEW: Added in `wp_email_template_redirect` filter to allow other plugins disable template redirect when query var contains 'email'

+= 2.63 =
+* NEW: Finally there is custom post type support.
+Props [nimmolo](http://andrewnimmo.org/ "nimmolo").
+* NEW: Allow Multisite Network Activate
+* NEW: Uses WordPress uninstall.php file to uninstall the plugin
+* NEW: Added noindex, nofollow to meta tag to email-standalone.php
+* FIXED: Use get_the_author() instead of the_author('', false)

+= 2.62 =
+* NEW: WordPress 3.9 Dashicons

 = 2.61 =
 * FIXED: Unable to load WP-Email on Password Protected posts